jleon1992/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+I learned about the router and the server.
 -   [ ] Describe Middleware?

+Middleware is any function that runs in the middle of a request and the response such as a function to validate if the id is correct

 -   [ ] Describe a Resource?

+A resource is any information hosted on a web server

 -   [ ] What can the API return to help clients know if a request was successful?

+HTTP status codes

 -   [ ] How can we partition our application into sub-applications?

+By using routers and helpers and middleware

 ## Minimum Viable Product